* This is the Professional Version. *

 Extensive-stage disease is cancer outside a single hemithorax or the presence of malignant cells detected in pleural or pericardial effusions.
 Less than one third of patients with SCLC will present with limited-stage disease; the remainder of patients often have extensive distant metastases.

 NSCLC has 4 stages, I through IV (using the TNM system).
-TNM staging is based on tumor size, tumor and lymph node location, and the presence or absence of distant metastases (see New International Staging System for Lung Cancer).
+TNM staging is based on tumor size, tumor and lymph node location, and the presence or absence of distant metastases (see Table: New International Staging System for Lung Cancer).

 All lung cancer patients need whole-body imaging.
 Different combinations of tests can be done.
 Some tests are done routinely, and others are done depending on whether the results would impact treatment decisions: